 The process is relatively simple - pass the fabric through a heating zone for a time and at a temperature that resets the thermoplastic fibre's morphology memory.
-The newly imparted memory allows the fibre to resist fabric distorting forces and provides a way to recover from them.
-The time and temperature needed for the heat treatment depend on fabric density and previous heat history of the polyester.
 Time and temperature must exceed that imparted by previous heat treatments.
 Usually 15 - 90 seconds at temperatures of 180 - 200°C will suffice.
 The heat setting equipment can be hot air in a stenter frame, or surface contact heat from hot cans.
 While the process is simple, careful control is required.

-2.1.11.
+2.1.10.
 Dyeing